Scott Padgett

-Scott Anthony Padgett (born April 19, 1976) is an American former professional basketball player and current assistant to the head coach for Mississippi State men's basketball.
+Scott Anthony Padgett (born April 19, 1976) is an American former professional basketball player and current assistant coach for the Marshall Thundering Herd men's basketball team.
 He was formerly the head coach at Samford University.
 He played for the National Basketball Association's Utah Jazz, Houston Rockets, New Jersey Nets and Memphis Grizzlies.

 High school

 Padgett was born and raised in Louisville, Kentucky.
 He played basketball at St. Xavier High School in Louisville, was recruited by head coach Rick Pitino and committed to play college basketball for the University of Kentucky.